giannilmbd/dynare/doc/manual/source/the-model-file.rst

-The PAC equation target can be composite and defined as a weighted sum of stationary and non stationary components.
+The PAC equation target can be composite and defined as a weighted sum of stationary and non-stationary components.
 Such a target requires an additional equation in the model block, with the target variable on the left hand-side and the components in the right hand-side.
 Each component must be an endogenous variable in the auxiliary model.
 The